BlueShark002/QLearn/README.md

 `python QLearn.py` or `python display.py` to run.
 You will get a Q table txt file in json when you first time to run it.
 If you change number of rows or columns in py script, you will get new Q file.`QLearn.py` just export a command print. `display.py` has a window and more powerful display than `QLearn.py`

 ## 1. intruduction
 This is a search E project about QLearn.
-I create a world(`MxN`) consist of tiles.
-There is dour elements including:
+I create a world(`MxN`) consisted of tiles.
+There is four elements including:
 1. " P " player
 2. " X " trap
 3. " E " end